raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/submission-state-machine.md

 controller.
 State-changing callers use intent methods, current-state age is stored in `DataFile.state_changed_at`, and production parser writes are fenced by the UUID in `DataFile.current_parse_token`.
-An hourly Celery beat task moves active work older than one day to `stuck`.
+An hourly Celery beat task moves active work older than one day to `stuck`; an unfinished reparse is also moved to `stuck` when its `ReparseMeta.timeout_at` deadline expires, even if the generic one-day window has not elapsed.
 The task is routed to a dedicated `lifecycle` worker, keeping timeout control available even while the parser worker is occupied.
 Non-production E2E runs may override the one-day timeout and hourly cadence.
 A stuck file can be reparsed through